eBay/griffin/README.md

 ## Griffin [![Travic-CI](https://api.travis-ci.org/eBay/griffin.svg)](https://travis-ci.org/eBay/griffin)

+We are in Apache Incubator now, please visit [Apache Griffin](https://github.com/apache/incubator-griffin) for latest updates.

 Griffin is a Data Quality solution for distributed data systems at any scale in both streaming and batch data context.
 It provides a framework process for defining data quality model, executing data quality measurement, automating data profiling and validation, as well as an unified data quality visualization across multiple data systems.
 You can access our home page [here](https://ebay.github.io/griffin/).